oriyonay/kiwiml/README.md

 # kiwi v0.0.3
-A tiny, simple, instructional machine learning library in python :)
+A tiny, simple, instructional machine learning library in python, written by Ori Yonay.

-Written by Ori Yonay

 To install:
 `pip3 install kiwiml`